 For those who love jazz, Chicago is tantamount to dying and going to heaven.
-This is a city where one can find the classical renderings, good old Bee Bop and swing, as well as experimental and improvisational jazz combos and musicians.
-Whatever ones preference, it matters not; there are so many options in this city one can always discover something to suit their mood.
+This is a city where one can find classical renderings, good old Bee Bop, and swing, as well as experimental and improvisational jazz combos and musicians.
+Whatever one’s preference, it matters not; there are so many options in this city one can always discover something to suit their mood.

-To begin this ‘in-the-know’ guide to jazz start by heading down to the Navy Pier to The Beer Garden; the place you want to check out for nightly combos and singers.
+To begin this ‘in-the-know’ guide to jazz start by heading down to the Navy Pier to Miller Lite Beer Garden Grove; the place you want to check out for nightly combos and singers.
 While there isn’t a cover charge, the parking is going cost you.
 You may find that walking or the use of the Free Trolley are better ways to get around.

 Avid jazz buffs must go to the Velvet Lounge.
 Fred Anderson, the owner, may seem a bit on the crusty side, but the beautiful music that comes out of his place is smooth.
 He is 75 years ageless and fosters many new talents.
 If lucky enough, you might even catch him on his saxophone playing along with the combos.
 This is one of the best venues for anyone who wants to savor improvisational and experimental jazz.
 These jam sessions meld into the late evening.

 If you want a more romantic setting where the jazz wafts over you rather indiscriminately, then Pops For Champagne provides just the right ambiance.
 A lot of visiting business people like to hang out at Pop’s, bringing back memories of the earlier days of Chicago.

 The Green Mill